 - ARTG: Australian Register of Therapeutic Goods is a public database of therapeutic goods that can be legally supplied in Australia. - Single use: Equipment that is designed to be used on a single occasion for one patient and then discarded.
 Labelled with this symbol1: - Single patient use: Equipment to be used for one patient only.
-Single patient use equipment should not be used on more than one patient (i.e. it remains for exclusive use for one patient only).
-1. These items must be cleaned, disinfected or if able reprocessed and reused for designated patient only and in accordance with the manufacturer's instructions. - Reusable medical device: A medical device intended for use by the manufacturer as suitable for reprocessing and reuse on multiple patients 4 - Medical devices: Are defined as follows by the Therapeutic Goods Act 1989 5: - Any instrument, apparatus, appliance, software, implant, reagent, material or other article that is - Intended to be used by human beings in a range of uses related to disease, injury, disability, anatomy, contraception, and in vitro examination of a specimen derived from the human body for a specific medical purpose and - Does not achieve its principle intended action in or on the human body by pharmacological, immunological or metabolic means - The TGA require a healthcare facility that reprocesses single-use devices to be licensed as a manufacturer.
-A healthcare facility that reprocesses single use devices would be considered to be a manufacturer under the Act and thus would be required to conform to the regulation and be subject to audit to ensure compliance
+Single patient use equipment should not be used on more than one patient (i.e. it remains for exclusive use for one patient only)1.
+These items must be cleaned, disinfected or if able reprocessed and reused for designated patient only and in accordance with the manufacturer's instructions. - although the terminology states 'patient', the principle is to reduce risks associated in healthcare and this refers to patient, resident and/or consumer. - Reusable medical device: A medical device intended for use by the manufacturer as suitable for reprocessing and reuse on multiple patients4 - Remanufactured device: A single-use device that has been collected and reprocessed/remanufactured to be available for use as a single use device by a manufacturer. - The TGA requires a facility that reprocesses single-use devices to be licensed as a manufacturer.
+A healthcare facility that reprocesses single use devices would be considered to be a manufacturer under the Act and thus would be required to conform to the regulation and be subject to audit to ensure compliance5. - Medical devices: Are defined as follows by the Therapeutic Goods Act 19895: - Any instrument, apparatus, appliance, software, implant, reagent, material or other article that is - Intended to be used by human beings in a range of uses related to disease, injury, disability, anatomy, contraception, and in vitro examination of a specimen derived from the human body for a specific medical purpose and - Does not achieve its principle intended action in or on the human body by pharmacological, immunological or metabolic means - WAND notification: The Web Assisted Notification of Devices (WAND) database, must list medical devices that are legally supplied in New Zealand.
+WAND is not an approval system but holds information about all medical devices supplied in New Zealand6.